A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 I recommend basing out of the cute as a button San Cassiano village, a glamorous little ski village that draws people from all over the world, but in the summer it is a fraction of the price.
 Go for a week or more.
 You can spend that in a single valley.
 Go for two or more and explore the other ranges.

-Hiking Through the Fanes-Senes-Braies Nature Reserve
+Hiking Through the Fanes-Senes-Braies Natural Park

 This post focuses on just a single long, 7-9 hour hike through the great Fanes-Senes-Braies Nature Reserve.
 I wanted to blow this out a little to show you how spectacular hiking is in the Dolomiti.
 One long hike, hut to hut and town to town, across a broad mountain plateau and a marching line of stupendous mountains.